ThomasChambers15243/Obsidian-Auto-Linker/README.md

 ### Installation
-Clone the repo or download the .zip and these files into a folder names `notes_tracker`
+Clone the repo or download the .zip and these files into a folder names `auto_linker`
 - `main.js`
 - `manifest.json`
 - `styles.css`